-- · HIPAA requires that a written "business associate agreement" (BAA), or contract that provides for privacy and security of protected health information (PHI) be in place between the Telehealth provider and the supporting Telehealth vendor. - Privacy must be maintained during all patient-Provider interactions. - All existing confidentiality requirements that apply to medical records (including, but not limited to: 45 CFR Part 160 and 164; 42 CFR Part 2; PHL Article 27-F, and MHL Section 33.13) shall apply to services delivered by Telehealth, including the actual transmission of service, any recordings made during the Telehealth encounter, and any other electronic records.
+- HIPAA requires that a written "business associate agreement" (BAA), or contract that provides for privacy and security of protected health information (PHI) be in place between the Telehealth provider and the supporting Telehealth vendor. - Privacy must be maintained during all patient-Provider interactions - All existing confidentiality requirements that apply to medical records (including, but not limited to: 45 CFR Part 160 and 164; 42 CFR Part 2; PHL Article 27-F, and MHL Section 33.13) shall apply to services delivered by Telehealth, including the actual transmission of service, any recordings made during the Telehealth encounter, and any other electronic records and/or interpretation services must be provided when the Member and distant provider do not speak the same language.
+If the Member is receiving ongoing treatment via Telehealth, the Member must be informed of the following patient rights policies at the initial encounter.